Your guide for getting commercial property through your SMSF

 minute read

-One of the big advantages of setting up your self-managed super fund is the ability to make investments the way that suits you.
-For some this includes property.
+One of the big advantages of setting up your self-managed super fund is the ability to make investments in a way that suits you.
+For some, this includes property.

-If you’re thinking about purchasing commercial property through your SMSF, it’s important that you understand exactly what’s involved.
+If you’re thinking about purchasing commercial property through your SMSF, you must understand precisely what’s involved.

-Contact Liston Newton Advisory today to discuss your SMSF investment options.
-Your adviser will provide you with expert support and guidance, and help you determine whether commercial property investment is right for you.
+Contact Liston Newton Advisory today to discuss your SMSF administration.
+Your adviser will provide expert support and guidance and help you determine whether commercial property investment is right for you.

 There are some distinct advantages to buying commercial property through your SMSF:

-• The 15% superannuation income tax rate makes it a tax-effective option
+• Reduced super income tax of 15% makes it a tax-effective option.

-• A clever way to pay off your assets.
-For example, you can hold your business premises in your SMSF name and rent it out to your business.
-More on this later.
+• A quicker way to pay off business premise assets by holding your business premises in your SMSF and renting it to your business.

-• Increased asset protection, as your business is a separate entity to your SMSF
+• Increased asset protection, as your business is a separate entity from your SMSF.

-• Secure tenancy in your property, as it’s held by your SMSF
+• Greater tenancy security of your business premise, as it’s held by your SMSF

-Who should consider buying commercial property through their SMSF
+Who should consider buying commercial property through their SMSFs

-There are two specific groups of people who will benefit from this strategy: business owners, and medical professionals who run their own clinic.
+To help you decide if this is the right move for you, we’ll give you two examples of people who will benefit from this investment strategy: business owners and medical professionals who run their own clinics.

 Business owners

 As we’ve covered before, SMSFs are particularly useful for business owners.
-The flexibility of this structure allows you to purchase your business property through your SMSF.
+The flexibility of this structure allows you to purchase your business property using an SMSF commercial property loan.

 As an example: